SuperOfficeDocs/superoffice-docs/docs/onsite/crm-server/dbsetup-exe.md

 See also the [SoTables.ini info][1] - but with CDD note that the priming data provided by SuperOffice are no longer packaged as individual files; this function is only intended for adding new data specific to a customer or partner feature.

-Since SuperOffice 8.1 DBSetup is able to create a Database.log file.
+Since SuperOffice 8.1 DBSetup can create a *Database.log* file.

 ![Database maintenance client ][img1]

+DbSetup/ServerSetup will create all tables, both SuperOffice and Service.
+Also, Service needs to tweak them a little, with its setup program.

+DbSetup will export & import all standard tables & fields for both products.

+DbSetup does not see extra tables and extra fields.
+We will have a separate solution for that.
+Service has its own dictionary and way of specifying extension fields and tables.
+The C++ code is not very fond of dynamically-changing tables and we have chosen to "not go there" in this first release.

+The new "dynamic" archive provider in NetServer does see these fields & tables.
+NetServer is inherently designed to be more flexible, so it sees all the new fields and tables with no problems.
+However, the web service APIs are still fairly static, and transporting new data there presents a challenge.
+On the main entities, this is solved using the existing name/value extrafields dictionary.

-## Rebuild (copy) a database, any 8.1+ version; no version change
+## Rebuild (copy) a database, any 8.1+ version, no version change

 Make a copy of an existing 8.1+ database on another database server.
 The source database will not be changed.